jswelling/CMU-MS-DAS-Vis-S24/docs/my_notes_body.md

 * Add details on how to do git clone step, or if git hasn't been covered in earlier classes, do a whole git lecture.
 * Add some force to the prereqs.
+* "Where are we with matplotlib" assignment: add requirement that their code should work even if the rows of the table are shuffled, and even if someone handed them a table from a completely different year.
+That's just good practice, and it would avoid laziness in picking the minimum date.